 I remember the first time I saw the Old Course at St.Andrews on TV.

 “Oh, they’ve got a road crossing the 18th like Royal Adelaide”, I naively though to myself.
 This was the sort of opinion one had of Royal Adelaide if you grew up in the City of Churches.
 It was the holy grail of golf courses, and all others were compared to it, including the oldest.<

 Nowadays I know better than to utter such sacrilegious remarks, but after getting an opportunity to play Royal Adelaide it is easy to see why it is still considered one of the world’s best.

 While not strictly a links golf course, Royal Adelaide sits a kilometre from the beach on converted swampland, surrounded by large dunes and fir trees.

-The course originally skirted the huge dune formation that sits in the middle of the property, but after a visit and advice from Dr. Alistair McKenzine, the course was re-routed to include the dunes in the layout.
+The course originally skirted the huge dune formation that sits in the middle of the property, but after a visit and advice from Dr. Alister McKenzine, the course was re-routed to include the dunes in the layout.

 Since then the course has undergone many changes and a recent proposed re-design by the team lead by Mike Clayton and Geoff Ogilvy has created a great deal of controversy at Royal Adelaide.
 But more of that later.

 The most obvious aspect of Royal Adelaide is the train line.
 It bisects the course in two, running alongside the opening holes and the clubhouse.
 Founding members used to catch the train to the course and disembark at the clubhouse doors.

 Aside from the train line, it is a subtle start.
 There is no fancy path to take you to the first hole and in true links tradition, the first tee could easily be missed in the wide expanses of the opening nine holes which features some incredible golf holes.